Henry Howard (1802–1875): Family and background

 His grandparents were, via his mother, the British colonial administrator Judge Edward Long, and, patrilineally, Juliana Molyneux (only surviving daughter and heiress-in-her-issue of Sir William Molyneux, 6th Baronet) and Henry Howard of Glossop (1713–1787), whose grandfather Colonel Bernard Howard (1641–1717) was the youngest son of Henry, Earl of Arundel and Surrey by Lady Elizabeth Stuart, and brother of the 5th and 6th Dukes of Norfolk.

 Howard was educated at Harrow School, excelling at cricket, before setting off in 1822/23 on the Grand Tour.

 Career

 Bequeathed Greystoke Castle, Cumberland by his kinsman in 1815, upon his father's death in 1824 he also inherited Thornbury Castle, Gloucestershire.

 Resuming the surname Howard, he was elected to Parliament as a Whig representing the constituencies of Steyning from 30 June 1824 to 8 June 1826 and New Shoreham from 16 June 1826 to 15 December 1832.

-A talented cricketer, Howard is recorded as playing in three first-class matches, once in 1830 for the MCC, then for the Gentlemen in 1831, and for Sussex in 1832.
+A talented cricketer, Howard is recorded as playing in three matches, once in 1830 for the Marylebone Cricket Club (MCC), then for the Gentlemen in 1831, and for Sussex in 1832.

 Howard served as President of Marylebone Cricket Club (for 1832/33) and as High Sheriff of Cumberland (for 1834/35).